What can you do if people send you unwanted explicit photos online? It's complicated | CBC News

 Laws exist around the world

-While the issue has yet to be specified in the Canadian Criminal Code Law, it is not untrodden ground.
+While the issue has yet to be specified in Canadian law, it is not untrodden ground.
 Other places across the world have had laws in place for years.

-In 2009, Scotland criminalized sending unsolicited explicit photos in the Sexual Offences Act.
+In 2009, Scotland criminalized sending unsolicited explicit photos in its Sexual Offences Act.

 In September 2019, Texas passed House Bill 27-80, creating a criminal offence of unlawful electronic transmission of sexually explicit visual material.
 The law states that anyone who sends an image that is "not sent at the request of or with the express consent of the recipient" can be fined with a Class C misdemeanor.